Send a Mother’s Day Singing Telegram

 Update on our Shows

-Due to the Coronavirus (COVID-19) pandemic and directives from governmental authorities and our own Barbershop Harmony Society – and in the interest of public health and safety – The New Tradition is creating a virtual Holiday Show.
+Due to the Coronavirus (COVID-19) pandemic and directives from governmental authorities and our own Barbershop Harmony Society – and in the interest of public health and safety – The New Tradition is not performing live at this time.
 Our shows are a critical source of the income we use to run our chorus.
 We have music to purchase, a rehearsal hall to rent, and a director to pay, even if we don’t sell tickets to a show.
 We would greatly appreciate your support during this pandemic crisis.
 If you were planning to come to our show — or if you just love and support our chorus and barbershop harmony — any donation would be greatly appreciated.

 Call 847-461-9246 for information on how to support the New Tradition.